revans011/database-of-combined-slave-trade-voyages/readme.md

-# Database of Slave Trade Voyages
+# Database of Combined Slave Trade Voyages

 This repo provides R code that makes it easier for scholars to statistically analyze the Trans-Atlantic and Intra-American slave voyages databases available on [SlaveVoyages.org](https://www.slavevoyages.org).